What's Stem Cell Therapy?

 What Are Stem Cells?

-The three key properties that make stem cells so exciting in medicine are:
+The three key properties that make bone marrow stem cell therapies so exciting in medicine are:

 - The ability to self-renew, dividing in a way that makes copies of themselves